God Appoints Times and Places—and Snowstorms

 I was struck with the earnestness in the eyes of this young man, and the sincerity of the question.
 And I thank God for the wonderful people who give of themselves to serve these international students, who will follow up in further conversations.
 They don’t just speak the gospel; they live it out, and students are drawn to their love and authenticity.

 After arriving in a non-snowy Denver on the way home Thursday, I gave a Touchpoints: Heaven book to a guy named Richard I sat next to as we ate sandwiches in a sports bar.
 On the plane I sat by a sixty-five year old lady, Rene.
-When I offered to give her The Promise of Heaven she said she couldn’t take it because she was a Jehovah’s Witness.
+When I offered to give her one of my books on the topic of Heaven, she said she couldn’t take it because she was a Jehovah’s Witness.
 I said, “Don’t you believe what the Bible says?”
 She said yes, but that she believed the Bible teaches that God made people to live on the earth in a resurrection, not to live forever up with the angels.
 I said, “Right, you mean the New Earth.”
 She said yes.
 I said, “I agree the Bible teaches life forever on a New Earth, and that’s exactly what the book is about!”

 She seemed amazed that I believe in a New Earth, but I assured her that the Bible clearly teaches it.
 I went on to share the basis on which we will be accepted into God’s presence and will be able to live forever on that New Earth.
 I went to John 1 and other passages about the deity of Christ and talked about that if he were less than God then his redemptive sacrifice for us would be less than enough, because only God’s own holiness can satisfy Him.
 We talked about salvation by grace, not works.
 And she ended up telling me that since I believed in a New Earth she would read that book after all!